CommerceRack/anycommerce/zephyrpaintball_readme.txt

 The featured items load dynamically based on the contents of a list named  "homepage_products".

-The text is also hard coded.
-There is a display format set up to only show the first 200 pixels of content, followed by a 'show more' link.
+The text is also hard coded in the homepage.
+This block uses revealation.